libbpf/libbpf/README.md

 ```

 To develop and build BPF programs, you'll need Clang/LLVM 10+.
 The following
-distributions have Clang/LLVM 10+ installed by default:
+distributions have Clang/LLVM 10+ packaged by default:
   - Fedora 32+
   - Ubuntu 20.04+
+  - Arch Linux

 Otherwise, please make sure to update it on your system.

 The following resources are useful to understand what BPF CO-RE is and how to